Up the Boers!

 Bloom’s got the wrong Gough.

-Bloom’s attempt at self-preservation is fairly transparent, though.
+Bloom’s hamfisted attempt at self-preservation is fairly transparent, though.
 He refers to the Boer War as “the absentminded war,” clearly a reference to Kipling’s poem.
 The term “absentminded war” implies a senselessness to the war, though, which undercuts his pro-British message.
 In classic Bloom fashion, he botches another detail - “general Gough in the park”.
 There was indeed a General Gough who fought in the Boer War, but he is not the General Gough whose statue stands in Phoenix Park.
 Phoenix Park Gough fought in the Napoleonic War and certainly one of Boer War Gough’s soldiers would recognize the difference.

 The best case to be made for Bloom supporting the British side in the Boer War is that he has an investment in government stock, described in “Ithaca” as “certificate of possession of £900, Canadian 4% (inscribed) government stock (free of stamp duty)”.
 A Boer victory over the British would therefore hurt Bloom financially, and would give him reason to hope for their victory.
 From “Oxen of the Sun”: